 - There is a special technique you need to know before you attempt to clean them so the spikes/needles don’t attack you

-(You can see how to clean them in the video below)
+(You can see how to clean them in the video above)

-I must warn you there are 100s of black seeds in each paputsosiko don’t be alarmed and try spitting them out because it is going to take forever and you are going to look like a camel spitting everywhere ha ha the seeds are edible and add to the fruits charm.
+I must warn you there are 100s of black seeds in each paputsosiko.
+Don’t be alarmed and try spitting them out because it is going to take forever.
+Plus you are going to look like a camel spitting everywhere ha ha The seeds are edible and add to the fruits charm.